Most people imagine ghost towns as dusty relics from old westerns—tumbleweeds rolling past saloons, wooden facades creaking in the wind.

 Picher once sat at the heart of the Tri-State Mining District, pumping out lead and zinc for American ammunition during both World Wars.
 When the mines shut down in 1967, they left behind chat piles—mountains of toxic mining waste—that dominate the landscape like gray, lifeless dunes.
 Beneath the town, miles of tunnels had hollowed out the ground so thoroughly that the Army Corps of Engineers eventually determined 86 percent of buildings were at risk of collapse.

 But the structural danger is not the worst part.
 The real threat is chemical.
 Those chat piles contain lead, zinc, and cadmium.
 Rain washes the metals into the soil and water.
 Tar Creek, which runs through the area, turned orange from acid mine drainage.
-In 1994, researchers found that 34 percent of children in Picher had lead poisoning—a statistic that means permanent neurological damage, developmental delays, and long-term cardiovascular problems for kids who had no say in where they grew up.

 The federal government designated Picher part of the Tar Creek Superfund site in 1983 and eventually bought out the remaining residents.
 The town government dissolved.
 The 2010 census counted only 20 people.
 Yet the area is far from empty.
 The Quapaw Nation operates a headquarters there, managing ongoing cleanup efforts.
 Environmental workers spend their days in the contamination zone because someone has to.